-Please see the Academic Calendar as published by the Office of the Registrar via:

-https://www.kean.edu/offices/registrars-office/academiccalendar for a complete list of withdrawal and refund deadlines.
+Please see the Academic Calendar as published by the Office of the Registrar for a complete list of withdrawal and refund deadlines.

-The results of your midterm examination and or other grades that would serve as a midsemester evaluation should be communicated to your students PRIOR to this date so that each student is able to make an informed decision about whether or not to continue in the course.
+The results of your midterm examination and/or other grades that would serve as a midsemester evaluation should be communicated to your students PRIOR to the withdrawal date so that each student is able to make an informed decision about whether or not to continue in the course.